RitikaBansal0110/Analyzing-FDI-Data-Using-Tableau/README.md

 # Analyzing-FDI-Data-Using-Tableau
 In this case study I have taken a FDI (Foreign Direct Investment) dataset and analyzed it from the perspective of a business.
-Also ananlyzed at various sectors will prove most beneficial to collaborate with for the company.
+Also analyzed at various sectors will prove most beneficial to collaborate with for the company.

 1. Which sector recieves maximum direct for the given year.